p-wegner/coding-aider/docs/actions.md

 - Detects images in the clipboard
 - Saves the image to a unique file in the `.aider-docs/images` directory
 - Automatically adds the saved image to persistent files
-- Provides user feedback through IDE notifications

-Exceptional implementation details:

-- Generates unique filenames using UUID
-- Converts various image types to BufferedImage for consistent saving
-- Refreshes the IDE's file system to ensure immediate visibility of the new file

 This documentation provides a comprehensive overview of the main actions in the Coding Aider plugin.
 Each action is designed to enhance the development experience by integrating Aider's capabilities into the IDE workflow.